-Any shares you acquire under the IESPP will be included in your personal estate and must be declared to the French tax authorities if the net amount of your taxable personal estate (including you and your household) exceeds the exempt amount for the calendar year (\notin 1.3 million for 2016), as valued on January 1 of each year.
+Any shares you acquire under the IESPP will be included in your personal estate and must be declared to the French tax authorities if the net amount of your taxable personal estate (including you and your household) exceeds the exempt amount for the calendar year (€1.3 million for 2017), as valued on January 1 of each year.
 You may be able to claim a partial exemption for the value of the shares if you hold the shares for a certain number of years.
 Please consult your personal tax advisor to determine whether you can claim this exemption.

-Your employer is not required to withhold personal income tax when shares are purchased under the IESPP or when you subsequently sell shares purchased under the IESPP, provided that you are a French resident for tax purposes from grant to sale.
+Your employer is not required to withhold personal income tax3 when shares are purchased under the IESPP or when you subsequently sell shares purchased under the IESPP, provided that you are a French resident for tax purposes from grant to sale.

-However, because the income realized upon the purchase of shares qualifies as additional salary under French tax and social security law, your employer is required to report this income on your pay slip of the month following the purchase of the shares (or the month after) and on its annual declaration of salaries which is filed with the social authorities at the latest on January 31 of the year following the purchase of the shares .
+However, because the income realized upon the purchase of shares qualifies as additional salary under French tax and social security law, your employer is required to report this income on your pay slip of the month following the purchase of the shares (or the month after) and on its annual declaration of salaries which is filed with the social authorities at the latest on January 31 of the year following the purchase of the shares.
 Also, your employer will pay the employer's portion of social security contributions and withhold your portion of social security contributions due at purchase from your pay.

 You are responsible for paying any taxes and additional social taxes resulting from the purchase, the sale of shares and the receipt of dividends under the IESPP.
 You are also responsible for reporting the additional salary, any capital gains/losses and dividends realized under the IESPP on your personal income tax return to be filed with the French tax administration in the year following the year of purchase, sale or receipt of dividends, as applicable.
+If you may be subject to the additional surtax, you are advised to contact your own personal advisor or tax office regarding the availability of a surtax reduction.